Jorge Teixeira

-Jorge Filipe Avelino Teixeira (born 27 August 1986) is a Portuguese professional footballer who plays as a central defender for Liga 3 club Belenenses.
+Jorge Filipe Avelino Teixeira (born 27 August 1986) is a Portuguese professional footballer who plays as a central defender for Campeonato de Portugal club GD Alcochetense.

 He spent most of his career abroad, mainly 170 games in the Belgian Pro League with Standard Liège and Sint-Truiden, while also winning the Swiss Cup with Zürich in 2014.
 Additionally, he had spells in Cyprus, Israel, Italy and England.

 Club career

 Early career

 Born in Lisbon, Teixeira spent eight years in Sporting CP's youth system, but never appeared officially for its first team, being released in 2005 and spending his first two seasons as a senior in the third division, with Casa Pia A.C. and Odivelas FC, both hailing from the Lisbon Region.
 In 2007–08 he made his debut in the Segunda Liga, being relegated with C.D.
 Fátima.

 Six teams in five countries

 Teixeira split the 2008–09 campaign between two teams in Cyprus, suffering relegation with Atromitos Yeroskipou.
 In summer 2009 he signed for Maccabi Haifa F.C. and, the following year, joined FC Zürich of Switzerland, who paid a fee of $1.2 million to the Israeli side.

 On 20 July 2010, Teixeira made his Super League debut with his new club, opening an eventual 3–2 away loss against FC Basel.
 In January 2013, he was loaned to Italy's AC Siena until June, starting in all his league appearances but being relegated from Serie A.

 In May 2014, after helping Zürich to capture the Swiss Cup in a defeat of Basel, Teixeira joined Standard Liége on a three-year contract to be made effective on 30 June.